Learning Neural Networks by Neuron Pursuit: Experimental Details

-After each neuron addition, we trained the network using full-batch gradient descent for 70,000 iterations.
-We used two step-sizes: $\{0.005,0.002\}$ for $f_1(\rvx)$ and $\{0.002,0.001\}$ for $f_2(\rvx)$.
-To report the final training and test errors for NP, we applied the following procedure: \begin{itemize} \item \textbf{If multiple step-sizes yield test error $< 0.005$}, report the result corresponding to the fewest number of iterations. \item \textbf{Otherwise, if multiple step-sizes achieve training error $< 0.001$}, report the one with the lowest test error. \item \textbf{Otherwise}, report the one with lowest training error. \end{itemize} The first criterion favors efficient solutions when test error is small.
+The scalar $\delta$ in the first iteration was set to 0.05.
+For subsequent iterations, we have $\delta = 0.01\|\rvw\|_2$, where $\|\rvw\|_2$ denotes the norm of the weights at the end of the previous iteration.
+After each neuron addition, the network is trained via full-batch gradient descent for 70,000 iterations.
+We used two step-sizes: $\{0.1,0.01\}$ for $f_1(\rvx)$ and $\{0.01,0.001\}$ for $f_2(\rvx)$.
+To report the final training and test errors for NP, we applied the following procedure: \begin{itemize} \item \textbf{If multiple step-sizes yield test error $< 0.002$}, report the result corresponding to the fewest number of iterations. \item \textbf{Otherwise, if multiple step-sizes achieve training error $< 0.001$}, report the one with the lowest test error. \item \textbf{Otherwise}, report the one with lowest training error. \end{itemize} The first criterion favors efficient solutions when test error is small.
 The next two step safeguards against misleading conclusions when the smallest test error does not coincide with smallest training error.
 This particularly happens in low-sample regimes where the NP algorithm is not able to achieve small test error.
 Without this safeguard, one might wrongly infer that NP fails to fit the training data, even when a good fit is possible with a different learning rate.